-Valentia Island is a small unspoiled island off the South West coast of Kerry, connected to the vibrant Portmagee on the mainland by a bridge.
+Valentia Island is a small mostly-untouched island off the South West coast of Kerry, connected to the vibrant Portmagee on the mainland by a bridge.
 The Island has a small population of under 700 with only one main village – Knightstown.
-For a small Island you won’t be short of things to do though.
+For a small Island, you won’t be short of things to do though.
 There are so many great Valentia Island attractions, from stunning walks to unique fossil discoveries.

 Bray Head – Loop Walk

 Just a short distance from the entrance bridge, you’ll find the first great activity on Valentia Island – Bray head.
 From the car park, you can start the loop which brings you up the Iveragh Coast looking out over the channel where the Atlantic ocean runs between the island and mainland Kerry.

 As you make your way to the top you will also get views of the Skellig Islands in the distance.
 Once at the top you’ll arrive at Bray Tower which is an old signal tower used by the British in the 1800s and by the Navy during WWII.
 Like other points in the country, there is the remains of a huge “Eire” stone signal so that the area could be identified by pilots flying over in the war.

 On a Summers’ day, it is absolutely stunning with the vibrant blue water contrasting on the green grass of the hills.
 A perfect spot for sunset too.